BIOCET - CETACEAN BIOBANK

 Formalin fixed tissues include brain, spinal cord, heart, lung, liver, kidney, adrenal, spleen, pancreas, skeletal muscle (diaphragm and sternal), intestine, ovaries and testes.
 These tissues underpin current health, disease, and anatomical studies.

-Ethanol fixed tissues include skin, teeth, gonads and stomach contents which support a range of life history and dietary studies.
+Ethanol fixed tissues include skin, teeth and stomach contents, which support a range of life history and dietary studies.

 Frozen Collection